Brightify/Reactant/docs/parts/wireframe.md

 # Wireframe

 In Reactant, Wireframe is meant to handle transitions between controllers, so that no controller knows about any other controllers.
-To learn more, head to our [Reactant Architecture Guide](../getting-started/architecture.md).
+To learn more, head over to our [Reactant Architecture Guide](../getting-started/architecture.md).

 To make this a little easier we include a protocol `Wireframe` with two helper methods:

-## create
+## `create(factory:)`

 Use create to get access to enclosing `UINavigationController` and the created controller in reaction closures you provide the controller.
 This lets you break the dependency cycle.